Patriottentijd: Overturning the old order in Utrecht and Amsterdam

 Other cities in Holland that had been holding out, like Rotterdam, where Pieter Paulus finally managed a purge of the vroedschap, and several cities, like Delft, Dordrecht, Alkmaar, Hoorn, and Monnikendam were helped along by the "Flying Legion", a corps of 300 Free Corps members, and 200 horses, led by Adam Gerard Mappa, threatening violence.
-Delft's "liberation" gave the Patriots command of the largest arsenal in Holland province in the Summer of 1787.
+Delft's "liberation" gave the Patriots command of the largest arsenal in Holland province in the summer of 1787.

 A creeping civil war

-Many historians would deny that the political upheavals in the Dutch Republic during the years 1785, 1786 and 1787 amounted to a civil war.
 It is true that compared to the French revolution the Patriot revolution was singularly bloodless and that widespread military maneuvering remained the exception.
 But there actually were military actions by regular forces on both sides, aimed at deciding the issue by military means, and blood was spilled in battle.
 To understand how this came about, it is important first to understand the way the forces on both sides were distributed in the seven provinces and the Generality Lands.
 The States Army, commanded by the stadtholder, was a mercenary army, paid for by the several provinces according to a formula for apportionment, called the repartitie.
 Holland paid for more than half of the troops, and it was known which regiments belonged to its repartitie, though this had no consequences for the operational command, as the army was an institution of the Republic as a whole.
 The troops were in peacetime usually divided over a number of garrisons in different parts of the country.
 These garrisons played an important role in local politics, as the officers were Orangists to a man, and the troops in the whole felt a strong allegiance to the stadtholder.
 The garrison cities, like Nijmegen in Gelderland, The Hague in Holland, and 'Hertogenbosch in "States Brabant" were strongpoints of Orangist influence, even though the surrounding provinces might tend to favor the Patriots.
 So even without explicitly threatening military violence, the army played an important role in local politics.